Overview of Small Claims

 Small claims court is a special division of the justice court.
 Small claims court is designed to help parties who do not have attorneys resolve their disputes quickly and inexpensively.
 In small claims court, claims must be less than $10,000.
 Small claims judges can only award money judgments.
 That means the judge can only order the other side to pay money (up to $10,000).
 The judge cannot order the other side to do something (like return a car or a dog) or stop doing something (like playing loud music).

 Generally, the “parties” (the person suing and the person being sued) in small claims court represent themselves.
 This is called appearing "pro se" or "in proper person."
 Attorneys are allowed in small claims court.
 But the winning party in a small claims case cannot collect attorney's fees from the losing party.
 So a party who hires an attorney will be responsible for paying that attorney.
 Because parties generally represent themselves, the procedures and rules of evidence in small claims court are more relaxed than in ordinary justice court.

 TIP!
 You can attend a small claims class for FREE!
-The classes are presented in both English and Spanish.
 You’ll receive a class manual and some great tips to help you succeed in your case.
 For more information, click to visit Free Classes.

 Below is a short video, Introduction to Small Claims Court.
 Remember that different small claims courts have different procedures, so make sure you're complying with your court's requirements.
 To watch the entire small claims video series, click to visit our Videos page.

 The small claims video series was made possible thanks to a grant from the State Bar of Nevada's Lawyer Referral and Information Service.

 To verify how a small claims case moves through the different justice courts, click on one of the flowcharts below: